 We left Aswan late in the evening and started our slow trip toward Luxor.
 The next day included a stop at the Temple of Horus at Edfu.
 The Temple of Horus was one of the last big temples built in Egypt.
 It was started in 237 BC under Ptolemy III and finished about 140 years later under Ptolemy XII.
 The temple has an amazing story of discovery.
 It was completely buried under the village when it was discovered by a French Egyptologist in 1863.
 It took 40 years to clear it out.
 A 118 foot high First Pylon welcomes you to the temple.
 The entrances are adorned with giant statues of Horus as a falcon.

 To get to the Temple of Horus from the cruise boat docks, you will need to take one of the horse-drawn carriages, known as fiacres.
-You arrange the transportation at the dock, remember your carriage number, enjoy your visit at the temple, then take the same carriage back to the dock.
-It's about a 10 or 15 minute ride from the dock to the temple.
+You arrange the transportation at the dock, remember your carriage number, enjoy your visit to the temple, then take the same carriage back to the dock.
+It's about a 10 or 15-minute ride from the dock to the temple.

 Valley of the Kings